ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial3-quasielastic-neutron-scattering/README.md

 $\hbar \gamma(q)$ of the QENS peak as a function of $q^2$.

-**Question 1**: Another example where the Gaussian approximation is exact is for a free particle, what is $\langle d^{2}_{j}(t) \rangle$ for this system and what is the van Hove function, the intermediate scattering function and dynamic structure factor for this system?
+**Question 1**: Another example where the Gaussian approximation is exact is for a system of free particles.
+What is $\langle d^{2}_{j}(t) \rangle$ for this system given that the particles velocities are distributed following the Maxwell-Boltzmann distribution?
+Finally, what is the van Hove function, the intermediate scattering function and dynamic structure factor?

 ## Scenario of this tutorial